gavinmorris/ClueTangClan/README.md

 **5. Entering Rooms.**

 A player may enter any room through the identified entry point, once the token reaches the threshold of the room it automatically switches into a slot in that room.
 When exiting the room //awaiting Euans commit.
+Secret passages have also been implememted to fast travel across the board.

 **Functionality.**